djl/vcprompt/README.markdown

 * `%b`

-  The current branch.
-If branch is available it will be the directory where the version control system was first encountered.
+  The current branch (or basename of the repository if the branch name is unavailable).

 * `%m`